nmdollhopf/team1_wine_project/README.md

 Support Vector Classification (SVC) is a subset of SVMs and, as noted, works in high-dimensional space to separate outcome classes with support vectors.
 The support vectors then feed into decision functions that predict outcome classes based on probabilities for each class, much like the logistic regression method.
 Prior to the probabilities step, and unlike the logistic regression, we will utilize a non-linear formulation (the kernel) for setting the support vectors.
 For our purposes, we will use an exponential formulation called the Radial Basis Function (RBF).

-As before, each dataset is split into training and testing data at 70% and 30% of the data, respectively, via `scikit-learn`'s `train_test_split` method.
+As before, each dataset is split into training and testing data at 70% and 30% of the data, respectively, with `train_test_split()`.
 When applying the split, the data was stratified by outcome class.
 A random state seed was utilized for consistency.

 Also as above, we scale the data using `scikit-learn`'s `StandardScaler` class.
 The scaler was fit to the training data and applied to the training and testing data.

 For the classification, `scikit-learn`'s `SVC` class was utilized.
-The models were instantiated with default parameters: namely, the decision function was set to `ovo` (one-vs-one), the kernel was set to `rbf` (RBF above), the value of `gamma` (a scaler in the RBF) was set to auto-scale, and the regularization strength, `C`, was 1.0.
+The models were instantiated with default parameters: namely, the decision function was set to `ovo` (one-vs-one), the kernel was set to `rbf` (RBF above), the value of `gamma` (a scaler in the RBF) was set to scale, and the regularization strength, `C`, was 1.0.
 A random state seed was utilized as well for consistency.
 The models were fit and trained on the training data and predictions were made using the testing data.

 #### Result

-The confusion matrix based on the SVC for the dataset of white wines is as follows,
+The confusion matrix based on the multiclass SVC for the dataset of white wines is as follows,
 ![White wine svc confusion matrix](static/images/svm_whites_confusion_matrix.png)

 and that of the red wines is here,